LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Review of the main ingredients

 \subsection{General formalism}

-We assume that the time evolution of the field expectation value $\varphi\equiv \langle \Phi\rangle$ follows an equation of motion of the form\footnote{It is in general not obvious that such a simple Markovian equation can be used during reheating, but for the range of parameters in which $\g$ can be measured it can be justified, as discussed in appendix C in \cite{Drewes:2019rxn}. }
+We assume that the time evolution of the field expectation value $\varphi\equiv \langle \Phi\rangle$ follows an equation of motion of the form\footnote{It is in general not obvious that such a simple Markovian equation can be used during reheating, but for the range of parameters in which $\g$ can be measured its use for our purpose can be justified, as discussed in appendix C in \cite{Drewes:2019rxn}. }

-Here $\V(\varphi)$ is an effective potential, $\Gamma$ an effective damping rate for $\varphi$, $H=\dot{a}/a$ the Hubble rate, with $a$ the scale factor.
-Inflation ends when the equation of state exceeds $w>-1/3$, i.e., the universe stops accelerating.
-For practical convenience we here define the end of inflation (and thus the beginning of reheating) in terms of the slow roll parameters
+Here $\V(\varphi)$ is an effective potential, $\Gamma$ an effective damping rate for $\varphi$, and $H=\dot{a}/a$ is the Hubble rate, with $a$ the scale factor.
+Inflation ends when the equation of state exceeds $w>-1/3$, i.e., the universe stops accelerating ($\ddot{a} \leq 0$).
+For practical convenience we here define the end of inflation (and thus the beginning of reheating) in terms of the slow-roll parameters